ICMI's Contact Center Expo:

 The 10x10 Rule and a New Lens on Agent Burnout

-Speaker(s) Luke Jameison, CX Evangelist, Operata
+Speaker(s) Luke Jamieson, CX Evangelist, Operata

 • The true cost of agent burnout and attrition